 This creates a text field for a link which requires the form of a URL, e.g., http:// or https://.
 It has a maximum character limit of 150 characters.

-This creates a field for inserting an image from the Media Bin.
-The number of images can be limited by using the 'limit' parameter in your image tag.
+This creates a field for inserting an asset from the Media Bin.
+The number of assets can be limited by using the 'limit' parameter in your image tag.
 Note that when calling the field in your view, you must use the